Preparing for Retirement? This Checklist Helps You Avoid Costly Mistakes

 Retirement Planning That Lasts

-You don’t always get a second shot at retirement.
-You either plan well, or you leave your future up to chance.
-Every step on this checklist helps you stay in control of your money, your time, and your peace of mind.
+You don’t get a second shot at retirement.
+You either build a plan that lasts or leave your future up to chance.
+Every step on this retirement planning checklist is designed to keep you in control of your money, your time, and your peace of mind.

 Retirement shouldn’t feel like a gamble, and it won’t if you treat it like a real plan, not just a payout phase.
 The hard part’s already done: you earned it, saved it, and showed up.